ALTERNATIVE-EU/alternative.github.io/docs/docs/architecture/cloud-infrastructure.md

 # Cloud Infrastructure

+## Overview

-The cloud infrastructure forms the foundational layer of the **ALTERNATIVE data platform**, consisting of virtual services and hardware components.
-This infrastructure is specifically architected to underpin the platform's diverse and demanding operational needs.
+The cloud infrastructure of the **ALTERNATIVE data platform** is a meticulously designed ecosystem, comprising a range of virtual services and hardware components tailored to support the platform's multifaceted operational requirements.
+At its core, the infrastructure leverages cutting-edge cloud computing technologies to ensure scalability, resilience, and security, which are paramount for handling the extensive data processing and analysis tasks inherent to the platform.

 ## Storage Solutions